-Once the set of suggested acquisition views has been generated, they are rendered on the AR HMD as floating icons to indicate both the position and orientation of the views (Fig. 1, top middle).
-We also calculate and present to the operator a suggested acquisition path, which starts at the nearest view to the user's current position and connects each subsequent closest neighbor view in a greedy algorithm.
-At this point, the operator can begin photogrammetric acquisition of the scene.
-The goal for the operator is to physically position the camera rig such that the smartphone's camera matches the position and orientation of the suggested view, and then to capture an image of the scene from the view.
+Once the set of suggested acquisition views has been generated, they are rendered on the AR HMD as floating icons to indicate the position and orientation of the views (Fig. 1, top middle); the suggested acquisition path is also rendered.
+The operator begins photogrammetric acquisition of the scene, the goal being to physically position the camera rig such that the smartphone camera's position and orientation matches the suggested view, and then to capture an image of the scene from that view.